globallyunique/agile-requirements-framework/index.md

 ![All In Git](./images/overview-with-all-in-git-highlighted-small.png)

 The changes needed to have everyone working in git is worth it.
 The devs and testers are already putting everything in git.
-The devs are putting their code there[^design-docs], the detailed requirements, as BDD scenarios, are also either be BBD scenario text files or actual code[^mps-tests].
+The devs are putting their code there[^design-docs], the detailed requirements, as BDD scenarios, are also either BBD scenario text files or actual code[^mps-tests].
 Everyone collaborating in git becomes immediately possible when the requirements documents are text files written in markdown[^markdown] and managed in git.

 I can hear the response.
 Git is scary.
 Markdown is only for techies.
 My experience is that I can teach anyone how to use git and edit markdown quickly.
 The users don’t need to be git or markdown experts, just doing the basics gets us all actively collaborating in a much better way than separate tools.
 Anyone you trust to be writing requirements needs to have the skills to work in markdown.
-In the Life Science domain I primarily work in most of the users are really smart, e.g., scientists.
-If they see how working closely in tight feedback cycles gets them rapid results, they will learn something new.
+In the Life Science domain I primarily work in, most of the users are really smart, e.g., scientists.
+If they see how working closely in tight feedback cycles gets them rapid results, they will learn something new like git.
 It’s a big but important change.
 I expect the situation is similar in most other domains.

   [^design-docs]: The design documents are also be markdown documents stored in git.